From synaptic interactions to collective dynamics in random neuronal networks models: critical role of eigenvectors and transient behavior: Introduction

-Free random variables (hereafter FRV) theory is a relatively young mathematical theory, originating from the works of Voiculescu~\cite{Voiculescu}.
-Partly due to the connection with large random matrices, it made in last decade a huge impact on physics~\cite{PHYSICS}, statistical inference~\cite{INFERENCE}, engineering of ICT technologies~\cite{MIMO} and finances~\cite{FINANCES}.
+Free random variables (hereafter FRV) theory is a relatively young mathematical theory, originating from the works of Voiculescu~\citep{Voiculescu}.
+Partly due to the connection with large random matrices, it made in last decade a huge impact on physics~\citep{PHYSICS}, statistical inference~\citep{INFERENCE,INFERENCE2}, engineering of ICT technologies~\citep{MIMO} and finances~\citep{FINANCES,FINANCES2,FINANCES3,FINANCES4}.
 In brief, FRV can be viewed as a non-commutative probability theory for Big Data problems, where the information is hidden in statistical properties of eigenvalues and eigenvectors.
 As such, it is ideally suited for disentangling signals from noise in various kinds of complex systems.
-Another advantage comes form the fact, that at the operational level the formalism is simple and powerful, allowing very often to get results on the basis of ``back-of-envelope" calculations.
+Another advantage comes form the fact, that at the operational level the formalism is simple and powerful, allowing very often to get results on the basis of ``back-of-the-envelope" calculations.

-From this perspective, it is rather bewildering, that FRV so far has not been broadly applied to the most challenging complex problem, i.e., the understanding of the brain.
+From this perspective, it is rather bewildering, that FRV so far has not been broadly applied to the most challenging complex problem of understanding the brain.
 Thus, in this paper we consider FRV applications to understand the neuronal networks as represented by the synaptic strength matrix.
-Direct application of FRV not only allows us to recover in a straightforward way well known results in the literature~\cite{ABBOTTRAJAN}, but also to address quantitatively such issues as stability of the network with respect to perturbation and extension the existing formalisms for the heavy-tailed distributions.
+A direct application of FRV not only allows us to recover in a straightforward way well known results from the literature~\citep{ABBOTTRAJAN}, but also to address quantitatively such issues as the stability of the network with respect to perturbation and extension the existing formalisms for the heavy-tailed distributions.